rionmonster/Glyphfriend/src/Glyphfriend.VS2017/README.md

 ## Setting Preferences

-By default, Glyphfriend has support for Bootstrap Glyphicons enabled by default, however you can easily select the libraries that you prefer to use by simply **right-clicking and selecting the preferred library from the Glyphfriend context menu in any HTML-supported file** as seen below :
+By default, Glyphfriend has support for Bootstrap Glyphicons enabled by default, however you can easily select the libraries that you prefer to use by simply **right-clicking and selecting the preferred library from the Glyphfriend context menu in any HTML-supported file** as seen below:

 ![Glyphfriend Library Toggling](https://raw.githubusercontent.com/rionmonster/Glyphfriend/develop/art/glyphfriend-toggling-support.gif)